Strong banks drive European shares higher

 after a report said an activist U.S. investor will call on the

-UK grocer to sell some of its property assets in the wake of the
+UK grocer to shake-up its property portfolio in the wake of the

 chain's dismal Christmas sales.